The Dustman and the Judge

 Shortly thereafter the dustman met two men from his same home village.
 They were returning home and invited him to accompany them.
 The dustman said he must decline their offer because he had to stay in Stamboul a couple of years to save more money.

-Indeed, the thought of traveling with friendly companions was far more appealing than taking the long trip home by himself.
-And the dustman sorely missed his wife and children.
-Besides, even 500 silver coins was a tidy sum and would greatly help his family.
+The thought of traveling with friendly companions was far more appealing than taking the long trip home by himself.
+And no doubt it was safer.
+Besides, the dustman sorely missed his wife and children.
+Even 500 silver coins was a tidy sum and would greatly help his family.
 So he agreed, asking his two friends to wait while he retrieved his 500 coins from the Cadi.

 When the dustman returned to the Cadi's home, however, the Cadi surprisingly lashed out at him with rage.